He can dance!

 - Deadpan Snarker: Stripes.Elizabeth: I'll teach you everything I know!Stripes: That won't take long.

-- Expy: Most of the group have similarly matching personalities to the characters of The Brave Little Toaster, including Marvin being the optimist (Toaster), Elizabeth being the emotional Cowardly Sidekick (Blanky), fiesty and impulsive Diamonds the Elephant (Lampy), and even "Fast-Talking" Jack (Radio).
-The most obvious example is Stripes the Tiger whose Grumpy Bear personality is very similar to that of Kirby the vacuum cleaner.
+- Very likely a mere coincidence, but most of the group has similarly matching personalities to the characters of The Brave Little Toaster, including Marvin being the optimist (Toaster), Elizabeth being the emotional Cowardly Sidekick (Blanky), fiesty and impulsive Diamonds the Elephant (Lampy), and even "Fast-Talking" Jack (Radio).
+The most obvious example is Stripes the Tiger whose grumpy personality is very similar to that of Kirby the vacuum cleaner.
 His voice even bears a somewhat striking resemblance to Kirby's voice actor, Thurl Ravenscroft.
 Plus, Stripes gets easily annoyed by Elizabeth's emotional outbursts, just like how Kirby gets with Blanky.

-- Friend Versus Lover: When Lula Belle, an old flame of Marvin's, shows up, Eddie ends up becoming the third wheel.
-She's refreshingly understanding, and even apologizes to Eddie for Marvin's behavior.
+- Friend Versus Lover: When Lula Belle, an old flame of Marvin's, shows up, Eddy ends up becoming the third wheel.
+She's refreshingly understanding, and even apologizes to Eddy for Marvin's behavior.

 - Hoist by His Own Petard: In "Jokers Go Wild", Stripes tries to mess with the Ferris wheel so that Elizabeth will get stuck at the top.
 He ends up getting himself stuck up there.

-- Na´ve Newcomer: Eddy in the first episode.
+- Naïve Newcomer: Eddy in the first episode.
 He quickly befriends everyone and becomes an expert working backstage of the carnival.

 - Old Shame: Marvin isn't too proud of his first acting job in 43rd Street.